GetLevvel/back-end-project/README.md

 ### Code-First Approach

-- Use Hibernate as an ORM in conjunction with JPA for Java Spring.
+- Use Hibernate as an ORM in conjunction with JPA for if you are building your application in Java Spring.
 - Use Entity Framework Core ORM if you are building your application in .NET Core.
+- Use Sequelize or Bookshelf ORM if you are building your application in Node.js.

 ### Authentication